drkocoglu/Video_Labeler/README.md

 # Video-Labeler
-This app allows user to label a video by frame or an image, so image processing can be run for predictions in the future.
+This app allows user to label a video by frame or an image.
+Using this video labeler, one can label their videos or images to train their Computer vision models.
+The advantage of having your very own video labeler is that you can develop the addiitonal features that can be useful for you.
+For instance, this video labeler enables you to test models you built using Detectron2 or Pytorch.
+Please be aware that the main.py may need to be modified further for other models or libraries.

-Installation: It explains in details inside instructions.txt file.
+Installation: Explained in detail within instructions.txt file.

-There are 3 tabs.
+There are 3 tabs available for this video labeler.
 Tab 1 is used for to work with videos, Tab 2 is used for to work with images.
 Tab 3 is developed by  the other contributor, Yildirim Kocoglu, to show model performance statistics for computer vision tasks such as mean average precision using COCO style metrics (COCO mAP50, etc.).

 You can insert multiple videos or images to label all at once.
 Right listbox will show the list of videos or images.
 You delete selected or all of the items in the listbox.
 You select item by double clicking it, and it will be showed on canvas.
 Videos or images will have different colors and background colors depending on if they are selected, if they haved bbox, polygons or predictions.
 This feature helps with tracking the available labels.